RobinTTY/BME680/README.md

 ## Example on how to use this library

 The easiest way to use this library is by getting it from nuget: https://www.nuget.org/packages/Bme680Driver/
 You can also build it and reference it as dependency in your project or copy all the files to your project.
+This driver is also included in the [Iot.Device.Bindings](https://github.com/dotnet/iot) library which includes many other device bindings.

 You can either use the default settings of the sensor which will perform a measurement of temperature, humidity, pressure and gas (volatile organic compounds) or change those settings to suit your use case.